typelevel/Laika/docs/olderVersions/README.md

 Documentation for versions 0.1 through 0.15 is no longer available on this site, but you can still browse the documentation sources and scaladoc as linked in the table below.

-It's strongly recommended to upgrade to the latest release, which has increased functionality and robustness and now also more API stability than those older releases.
+It's strongly recommended to upgrade to the latest release (0.17), which has increased functionality and robustness and now also more API stability than those older releases.